AP+ Testing Portal

 User Journey

-Performance expectations: pagination and load times needed to be smoother when working with large data sets.
+Performance expectations: smoother pagination and load times for large datasets.

-Validation clarity: clearer separation between blocking errors vs warnings or alerts.
+Validation clarity: clearer distinction between blocking errors and warnings.

 Information Architecture